heptarch/heptarch.github.io/drafts/quine.md

 Given the effort involved in writing quines, you might wonder if they are guaranteed to exist in an arbitrary programming language.
 Perhaps some are quine-free!
-But in fact, for a language which is [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), they are unavoidable.
-The reason goes back Gödel's famous [diagonal lemma](https://en.wikipedia.org/wiki/Diagonal_lemma) in another guise.
-The
+But in fact, for a language which is [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), they are unavoidable!
+The reason is deep.
+In 1931, Kurt Gödel turned self-reference into a powerful mathematical tool with his famous [diagonal lemma](https://en.wikipedia.org/wiki/Diagonal_lemma).
+It says that, for